Atlassian Is Finally Sunsetting Jira Data Center

 Sep 15, 2025

 It finally happened.
 Last week Atlassian officially announced the end of life for Jira Data Center.
-We all knew this was coming, despite Atlassian repeatedly saying that it wouldn’t.
+We all knew this was coming, despite Atlassian repeatedly saying it would keep supporting Data Center.

 TL;DR Takeaways

-• This is part of their push towards a “Cloud-first” strategy.
+- This is part of their push toward a “Cloud-first” strategy.

 What’s Happening?